davesnuthouse/RedGuild/README.md

 26. (Fixed) Raid leader detection wasn't working (only assistant)
 27. Force sync to Lunatic did not show her accept in summary
 28. Double check summary info on inviter is counting tanks properly
+29. When not in group you are not missing in inviter, and ML scorecard shows blank

 Features to consider for the distant future: